-“In this world nothing can be said to be certain, except death and taxes.” - While this acclaimed quote from Benjamin Franklin will no doubt resonate with readers, investors and traders may find it difficult to identify the rules that apply to them and the exact amount they may owe in taxes, especially if dividends from foreign companies are also involved.
+“In this world, nothing can be said to be certain, except death and taxes.” - While this acclaimed quote from Benjamin Franklin will no doubt resonate with readers, investors and traders may find it difficult to identify the rules that apply to them.
+It is difficult to understand the exact amount they may owe in taxes, especially if dividends from foreign companies are also involved.

 Taxation of capital gains